 IoT stands for Internet of Things, and it generally means an Internet-connected thing that’s not a computer or a mobile device.

 You’ll find IoT devices all around you.
-Examples are network printers, IP cameras, smart speakers / TVs / appliances, and so on.
-All have one thing in common: They generally have limited computing capability compared to a real computer.
+Examples are network printers, IP cameras, smart speakers / TVs / appliances, etc. All have one thing in common: They generally have limited computing capability compared to a real computer.

 As a result, they generally are low-value targets.
 Hackers won’t try too hard to hack these devices because there’s not much to do with them, even when they are successful.
 On the other hand, hacking a computer warrants a much higher return on their investment.

 Yes, there have been instances where hundreds, if not thousands, of IoTs being “hacked” at the same time to create a botnet.
-In these cases, there was little hacking involved, but mainly the negligence of the owners.
+In these cases, there was little hacking involved, but mainly the owners’ negligence.
 They are crimes of opportunity.

-In their early days, IoTs, including many Wi-Fi routers, all worked with the default username and password right out of the box.
+In their early days, IoTs, including many Wi-Fi routers, functioned fully with the default username and password.
 Consumers got them home, hooked them to the Internet, and used them without bothering to change their default settings.
-It’s like you get a new safe and use it with the default 1111 combo.
+That’s like when you get a new safe and use it with the default 1111 combo.

 The bad guys took advantage of this and were able to gain control of these devices remotely with little effort.
 They then used them as bots to send a simple denial-of-service (DoS) command to attack a third party.